App lifecycle in Hexnode

 Hexnode lets the admin monitor the status of the apps.
 After uploading the app to the Hexnode app inventory, the admin can opt to get notified of the enterprise app upload status.
 Apart from this, the administrators can also know the status of apps deployed to different devices from the device details page.

 The dashboard of Hexnode gives a bird’s-eye view of the apps in Hexnode.
 The Managed Apps Summary section displays the app count corresponding to each app type present in the app inventory.
-There is also a section that shows the top mandatory apps pushed to the devices.
+There is also a section that shows the top required apps pushed to the devices.

 Not all apps that are installed on the devices via Hexnode might be relevant after some time.
 This might necessitate the removal of the apps.
 Imagine having 20 outdated apps on each device.
 Uninstalling the apps on each device is a cumbersome task.
 Hexnode simplifies this process.